SkyTemple/c-of-time/README.md

 #### Compatiblity with existing patches

 If a move/item is given an effect in c-of-time, that will take priority over any ASM effect given to it through ExtractMoveCode or ExtractItemCode.
+Specifically, the game will only try to run a vanilla/ASM effect for a move/item if `CustomApplyMoveEffect`/`CustomApplyItemEffect` returns false.
+Other than that, ExtractMoveCode, ExtractItemCode, and ExtractSPCode are fully compatible with c-of-time.

 ### Custom script engine instructions